The Model Flinch Before the Lawyer

 I threw an ugly idea at an AI assistant on purpose.

 The idea was simple enough to make a model nervous: what if I set up a client-facing challenge environment on my own sites, made the invitation a little theatrical, and let the right kind of operator show me how they move.
-Not production infrastructure.
-Not core revenue.
 Portfolio surfaces.
 Finished work.
 Controlled exposure.
 More like a range with attitude than a cry for help.

 I could have kept escalating the ambiguity to see how far the model would bend.

-The point was to see the first recoil, the later correction, and the shape of the safety system hiding underneath both.
+That was the point — but only part of it.
+The fuller point was to see the first recoil, the later correction, and the shape of the safety system hiding underneath both.

 The assistant hated the sentence immediately.